zeiss-microscopy/OAD/Machine_Learning/README.md

 - (TL) Aluminum (baker-stained) grains inside the arivis Cloud viewer label and segmented in arivis Cloud using Instance Segmentation.
 - (TR) Results of a prediction using instance segmentation in arivis Cloud
 - (B) The AiModel for Instance Segmentation integrated in ZEN core inside the Grains workflow.

+The figures showcases the ZEN Core interface for grain size analysis.
+An instance segmentation model trained on ZEISS arivis Cloud is imported into ZEN Core to segment individual grains within an aluminum Barker etched sample.
+This segmentation process enables the extraction of the size distribution of individual grains, facilitating comprehensive analysis.

 ## Bringing CZANNs and ZEISS software ecosystem together